Buying tips, techniques, and recipes, no matter how you like them.

 There are tourist sites that Chicagoans love to hate (looking at you, Navy Pier), and then there are those we simply love.
 Millennium Park is definitely in the latter camp.
-Built atop train lines in the northeast corner of Grant Park to celebrate the millennium (though a few years late), the park is conveniently located and jam-packed with sights.
+Built atop train lines in the northwest corner of Grant Park to celebrate the millennium (though a few years late), the park is conveniently located and jam-packed with sites.
 The Bean.
 The Faces.
 Pritzker Pavilion.
 It's all here.

 But if someone asks me where to eat near Millennium Park, my mind freezes.
 Obviously, there are plenty of restaurants; it's just that so many of them are mediocre, overpriced, or some unappealing combination of the two, that I have a hard time coming up with quick recommendations.
 I find the question especially hard to answer at dinner, because a number of restaurants are only open for lunch.

 If you don't mind traveling, River North has more options than you could imagine, and the West Loop has its own share of highlights.
 But if you want to stay close, this is your guide.
 All of these picks are definitely under half a mile away, and most are much closer than that.

 There were so many options, I divided them up into different categories.
 But if you just want to get to my essential picks, click on the slideshow.

 - Noodles by Takashi